 Who We Are

 Initiate Justice was created by and for incarcerated people, formerly incarcerated people, and people with incarcerated loved ones.
 We are:

 - 8,000 incarcerated members & 175 Inside Organizers across every CA state prison

 - Policy & Organizing staff, Outside Organizers, & volunteers across CA

 - 100% led by people impacted by incarceration & their loved ones

 Voting Rights For All:

 To support our work restoring voting rights, we are highlighting the voices of currently and formerly incarcerated people who want their voting rights restored, so that they can be part of the solution for a fairer, safer, and healthier California.
-Our “If I Could Vote“ Video and “Democracy Needs Everyone” Report demonstrate that the 162,000 people denied the right to vote in CA support policies that would improve jobs & the economy, health care, education, and public safety and criminal justice.
+We sent in-depth surveys to more than 1,000 of our members inside, asking about their policy priorities.
+The responses are shared and analyzed in our upcoming “Democracy Needs Everyone” report.
+We also created “If I Could Vote“, a video interviewing several organizers who don’t have the right to vote, but have ideas and goals for their vote that would make our communities better.

 SB 1437 Passes, Repealing the Felony Murder Rule!